Enterprise-CMCS/macpro-onemac/services/admin/README.md

 NOTE!
 Must add parentType for any raw data waiverrai submissions (10 of them currently) and pay attention to appkrais, because they are just waiverrai in change request table.

-### verifyChangeRequests

-Scans the change request table and verifies each submission has a package in the one table.

 ### Setup